Project-DARC/DARC/darc-specs/condition_expression.md

 2. Placeholders are reserved for future use.

-3. the range [staringValue, endingValue] is inclusive.
+3. The range [staringValue, endingValue] is inclusive.
 For example, if the range is [1, 3], then the value 1, 2, 3 are all included.

+4. In the DARC protocol, all expressions are named with upper case, and in darc.js SDK and By-law Script, all expressions are named with lower case.
+For example, `OPERATOR_NAME_EQUALS` in the DARC protocol is `operator_name_equals` in darc.js SDK and By-law Script.

 | ID | Expression Name  | Parameter| Notes| Ready |
 |------------|------|------|-------| ---- |